Elvis!!! Ann-Margret!!! The 60th Anniversary Of VIVA LAS VEGAS!

 – George Sidney

-Prior to the commencement of filming of Viva Las Vegas, Elvis Presley and Ann-Margret were contractually required to record their songs for the soundtrack.
-This was the initial meeting between the two stars, with the recording sessions taking place over 2 days – July 9th and 10th, 1963.
+Prior to the commencement of principal photography on Viva Las Vegas, Elvis Presley and Ann-Margret were contractually required to record their songs for the soundtrack.
+This was the initial meeting between the two stars, with the recording sessions taking place over two days – July 9th and 10th, 1963.

 Elvis and Ann-Margret